bear/ronkyuu/README.md

 * POST of Webmention to discovered callback
 * Receipt of a Webmention POST
 * command line tool to trigger an event
+* examples for event handling
+* support for RelMe verification

 Pending
 * Flask app to allow test sending of webmentions